mascam97/laravel-api-quotes/README.md

 ### Achievements 2022 :star2:

 - Created a **[Project definition](./project-definition.md)** file to define the main business logic
+- Implemented **Localization and Middleware** to define language user
 - Implemented **Continuous Integration** with **GitHub Actions**
 - Implemented **PHP CS Fixer** to fix code standard
 - Implemented **PHPStan** for a static analysis in the code